-If you are considering a criminal action, seek medical care at a hospital as soon as possible.
+If you are considering criminal action, seek medical care at a hospital as soon as possible.
 Do not bathe, shower, douche, or change your clothes before you go.
 If you do, you may inadvertently remove important evidence.
-The kind of evidence that supports a legal case against an assailant and may be helpful in obtaining an order of protection should be collected within 96 hours of an assault.
-Through the Sexual Assault Nurse Examiner (SANE) program at a local hospital, a registered nurse can conduct a special examination to collect evidence at the same time as you receive medical care.
-Keep additional evidence of sexual assault, dating and domestic violence, and stalking.
-Save emails, texts, voicemails, letters, notes, etc. Photograph anything of yours that the abuser damages and any injuries that the abuser causes.
+The kind of evidence that supports a legal case against an assailant should be collected within 96 hours of an assault.
+Through the Sexual Assault Nurse Examiner (SANE) program, a registered nurse can conduct a special examination to collect evidence at the same time as you receive medical care.

+Keep additional evidence of sexual assault, dating and domestic violence, sexual exploitation, and stalking.
+Save emails, texts, voicemails, letters, notes, etc. Photograph anything that the abuser damages and any injuries that the abuser causes.
 If there are any witnesses, ask them to document what they saw.
-Every piece of information you collect could help should you decide to move forward with a criminal action and may be helpful in obtaining an order of protection.
+Every piece of information you collect could help should you decide whether to move forward with a criminal action and may be helpful in obtaining an order of protection.